Ayo Afolabi

 + + Spawn - Generic creeps, that get better over time but are worse than the other 5 types, they seek to overwhelm the player with numbers

-+ + Sniper - A long-ranged enemy focusing on firing high-damage shots, less durable but can deal significant damage
++ + Sniper - A long-ranged enemy focusing on firing high-damage shots, less durable, but can deal significant damage

 + + Slasher - A melee-themed enemy, focusing on big bursts of melee damage and mobility

-+ + Jumper - A CQT shooter, its squisher but has the mobility to keep up with an active player
++ + Jumper - A CQT shooter, it's squisher but has the mobility to keep up with an active player

 + + Tanker - Focusing on the defensive nature of the player being harder to kill and boasting a stun attack to punish the moment of players

-+ By varying the enemy type and focuses, it varies what players fight from moment to moment highlighting adaptability, what would work on one enemy type might not for another
++ By varying the enemy type and focuses, it varies what players fight from moment to moment, highlighting adaptability; what would work on one enemy type might not work for anotherPlayer Weapons

 Level Design